Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Average Potential Outcomes and Causal Effects

+\end{prop} All proofs appear in the appendix.
+Rates of convergence of $\widehat{\I}_k\widehat{\I}'_k/R$ are discussed in \citet{fattorini06} and \citet{aronowdiss}.
+Below we give guidance on selecting a value of $R$ based on a bound on the relative bias for an estimator of a target quantity.

-\section{Average potential outcomes and causal effects}
+\section{Average Potential Outcomes and Causal Effects}

 We develop the case of estimating average unit-level causal effects of exposures.
-An average unit level causal effect is defined in terms of a difference between the average of units' potential outcomes under one exposure versus the average under another exposure.
+An average unit-level causal effect is defined in terms of a difference between the average of units' potential outcomes under one exposure versus the average under another exposure.
 The starting point is the estimation of average potential outcomes under each of the exposure conditions.
 With that, the analyst is in principle free to compute a variety of causal quantities of interest, not just average unit-level causal effects.
-For example, one could consider effects that are defined as differences between the average of potential outcomes under one set of exposures versus the average under another set of exposures.\footnote{ The direct, indirect and overall effects of \citet{hudgens_halloran08} are defined in this way using the construction of the ``individual average potential outcome.''
+For example, one could consider effects that are defined as differences between the average of potential outcomes under one set of exposures versus the average under another set of exposures.
+The direct, indirect and overall effects of \citet{hudgens_halloran08} are defined in this way using the construction of the ``individual average potential outcome.''
 The hierarchical designs that they consider are specifically tailored to ensure that estimators for such effects are non-parametrically identified.
-While our focus is on estimation of unit-level causal effects that are defined for arbitrary designs, such design-specific estimators can certainly be derived and analyzed using the framework developed here. } Our focus on the average unit-level causal effect is due to it being the natural extension of the ``average treatment effect'' that is the focus of much current causal inference and program evaluation literature (e.g., \citealp{imbens_wooldridge09}).
+While our focus is on estimating exposure-specific causal effects that are defined for arbitrary designs, such design-specific estimators can certainly be derived and analyzed using the framework developed here.
+Our focus on the average of unit-level, exposure-specific causal effects is due to its being the natural extension of the ``average treatment effect'' that is the focus of much current causal inference and program evaluation literature (e.g., \citealp{imbens_wooldridge09}).